noelvissers/esp32-smart-clock/README.md

 ![Smart Clock](/thumbnail.png?raw=true "Smart Clock")

 'Smart Clock' is a project I started years ago with an idea for my arduino nano after seeing [this](https://www.instructables.com/id/Making-a-Wooden-LED-Clock/) project.
 I got the basics to work but wanted to expand on this idea.
 A lot more was possible with WiFi intergration on the ESP32, so thats what made me pick up this project again.
+I'm most interested in hardware (that's also what I studied) but during this project I learned a lot about C++ in general, so it was a good learning experience.
+I know the code can get a lot cleaner if I remove some globals vars and structure some things a bit different, but I found a lot of that out while already being pretty far into the project.
+Maybe something to change in the future, but not for now.

 ## Features
 //Pics/different modes